wdv4758h/rst2html5slides/doc/usage.rst

 The default value for increment :literal:`data-x` and :literal:`data-y` is 1600.
-To change this, specify different values with :literal:`increment` attribute declaring one or two values.
+To change this, specify different values with :literal:`increment` attribute declaring one or two values (see the next section for an example).
 A single value will be applied to both :literal:`data-x` and :literal:`data-y`.